-- Critical new motel-based emergency shelter capacity and crisis case management for individuals in the Health Department's Choice program.
-This will provide immediate safety off the streets for people living with severe behavioral health needs, while they transition to longer-term housing options. - An expansion of the very successful Stabilization Treatment Preparation (STP) transitional housing program, a partnership between the Health Department and the Department of Community Justice that serves people who are justice involved and living with significant behavioral health conditions.
-The expansion funded here will provide culturally specific STP programming focused on the African American community. - An addition of culturally specific homeless focused staff capacity to the PATH team to assist with addiction treatment services access for people with substance use disorders who are experiencing chronic and episodic homelessness. - Operational funding for the shelter and bridge housing operations at the Behavioral Health Resource Center. - Long-term rental assistance and housing placement services for people served by any of Multnomah County's Assertive Community Treatment (ACT) and Intensive Case Management (ICM) teams.
-ACT and ICM teams provide an intensive level of community-based, ongoing support services to people with severe and persistent mental illness.
+- Critical motel-based emergency shelter capacity and crisis case management for individuals in the Health Department's Choice program.
+This will provide immediate safety off the streets for people living with severe behavioral health needs. while they transition to longer-term housing options. - The very successful Stabilization Treatment Preparation (STP) transitional housing program, a partnership between the Health Department and the Department of Community Justice that serves people who are justice involved and living with significant behavioral health conditions.
+The expansion funded here provides culturally specific STP programming focused on the African American community. - The culturally specific homeless focused staff capacity on the Promoting Access to Hope (PATH) team to assist with addiction treatment services access for people with substance use disorders who are experiencing chronic and episodic homelessness. - New operational funding for the shelter and bridge housing operations at the Behavioral Health Resource Center. - An expansion of additional investments in long-term rental assistance and housing placement services for people served by any of Multnomah County's Assertive Community Treatment (ACT) and Intensive Case Management (ICM) teams.
+ACT and ICM teams provide an intensive level of community-based, ongoing support services to people with severe and persistent mental illness. - New funding for motel-based transitional/early recovery housing that takes referrals from culturally specific substance use and recovery programs.